Who We Are

-Metropolitan Washington, DC Chapter
+Metropolitan Washington, DC Chapter (NCBWDC)

 Established on August 29, 2015, the Metropolitan Washington, DC Chapter (NCBWDC) of the National Coalition of 100 Black Women, Inc. was founded by a group of dedicated women who shared a unified goal of empowering and uplifting Black women in the District of Columbia.